 Dear Clients,

 It has been a joy to see many of you at our recent Client Welcome Back receptions!
 Your presence is a testament to the sense of community we deeply value.
-We look forward to welcoming you this season at one of our forthcoming events, including seminars, client dinners and more.
+We look forward to welcoming you this season at one of our forthcoming events, including seminars, client dinners, and financial planning discussions aimed at helping you navigate your long-term financial goals.

 When examining the current state of the economy, it’s evident that the U.S. consumer is facing significant challenges.
 Despite the Fed maintaining high interest rates, core inflation remains stubbornly elevated.
 This is largely because of persistently high rental prices, putting additional financial pressure on consumers.
 A combination of rising mortgage rates and gas prices, at their highest in two decades, adds further strain.
 We anticipate additional financial hardship due to the resumption of student loan repayments combined with dwindling pandemic savings.
 Consequently, credit card delinquencies are skyrocketing, and tax withholdings are at an all-time low—signs that consumers have current cash needs.
 While a short-term remedy, this trend portends the U.S. consumer no longer has the discretionary income necessary to drive economic growth.